actris-cloudnet/cloudnetpy/paper/paper.md

 profile instead of threshold values [@TuononenEtAl19].
 Detailed verification of the updated methods is a subject of future studies.
-The CloudnetPy API is designed to serve the operational processing, but it should be straightforward for site operators and scientific community to run the software, improve existing methods and develop new products.
+The CloudnetPy API is designed to serve the operational processing, but it should be straightforward for site operators and scientific community with access to raw data to run the software, improve existing methods and develop new products.

 # Acknowledgements